Sumanth C. Raman

-Sumanth C. Raman is a Tamil television anchor and sports commentator.
+Sumanth C. Raman is an Indian social media influencer, television anchor and sports commentator.
 He was the host of BSNL Sports Quiz on Doordarshan's Podhigai TV channel.
-On September 17, 2017, BSNL Sports Quiz celebrated its 800th episode, continuing to be India's longest running quiz program.
+His wife Anita Sumanth, is a judge in the Madras High Court.

 Education

-Dr Raman holds a Diploma in Child Health and an MD in General Medicine.
-He also holds a Diploma in Computer Applications.
+Raman holds a Diploma in Child Health and an MD in General Medicine.
+He also holds a Diploma in Computer applications.